StatisticsNZ/population-explorer/explorer-shiny/pop-exp-dev/how-this-app-works.md

 - substitute the correct column name (default is `sex`) for `CAT2`
 - substitute the correct column name (default is `income`) for `CONT1`
 - substitute appropriate things for Iddibot to say for `TODAYSDATE` and `PRAISE`
+- replace `filter_join_here` with either a blank line or a correct `INNER JOIN ...
+ON` STATEMENT for the optional variable the user is choosing to filter by
 - replace `resident_join_here` with either a blank line or a correct `INNER JOIN ...
-ON` STATEMENT
+ON` STATEMENT if the user has chosen to filter to just estimated residents
-- - replace `filter_join_here` with an appropriate `WHERE` clause (which can be quite complex, as there are up to five variables the user can filter by - year of observation, year of birth, days in New Zealand, residency, and one of their own choice).
+- replace `filter_line_here` with an appropriate `WHERE` clause (which can be quite complex, as there are up to five variables the user can filter by - year of observation, year of birth, days in New Zealand, residency, and one of their own choice).

-The end result is as follows (which is what the user sees if they "Update line chart data" with the opening settings)
+A typical end result is as follows (which is what the user sees if they "Update line chart data" with the opening settings)

 ```SQL
 /*